 Relational therapy, sometimes referred to as relational-cultural therapy, is a therapeutic approach based on the idea that mutually satisfying relationships with others are necessary for one’s emotional well-being.
-This type of psychotherapy takes into account social factors, such as race, class, culture, and gender, and examines the power struggles and other issues that develop as a result of these factors, as well as how they relate to the relationships in a person’s life.
+This type of psychotherapy takes into account the ways in which social and familial factors relate to the relationships in a person’s life.

 When It's Used

-People who are experiencing distress from their family, intimate, professional, or social relationships may benefit from relational therapy.
-This includes those who are experiencing mood disorders, such as anxiety, depression, or stress, that are causing relationship issues and those who suffer from low self-esteem, eating disorders, and poor body image.
+People who are experiencing distress from their relationships—whether family, romantic, professional, or social—may benefit from relational therapy.
+This includes those who are experiencing relationship problems from disorders or difficulties such as:

 What to Expect

 In relational therapy, you learn to identify how you may be pushing people away rather than attracting them and also come to understand how these behaviors are related to past experiences.
-The goal is to develop new ideas about relationships, to build a strong relationship with the therapist, and to use both those new ideas and the therapeutic relationship as a model to create healthier, longer-lasting relationships with others.
+The goal is to develop new ideas and thinking patterns about relationships, build a strong relationship with the therapist, and use both the new ideas and the therapeutic relationship as a model to create healthier, longer-lasting relationships with the people around you.

 What to Look for in a Relational Therapist